krivadna/Urlshortnerwithtracking/README.md

 Only URL shortner that will shorten any extension over secured network is now available through web.

-🌟 Shorten any malicious file-carrying URL through pur web interface and easily bypass blacklist filter !
+🌟 Shorten any malicious file-carrying URL through our web interface and easily bypass blacklist filter !
 Bypass virus total, bitly, redirectdetective and more..

 Our Tool is a complete implementation of a URL shortener with additional functionality, including tracking user device information, VPN detection, and API key validation.
-Below is a succinct overview of the key components and functionalities present in the script:
+Below is a overview of the key components and functionalities present in the script:

 ### Key Functionalities